• About

 Elderflower Tea

 If using fresh elderberry flowers, the blossoms from one umbel should be enough for a cup of tea.
 If using dried elderflowers, use 2-3 teaspoons per cup of water.
-Put elderflowers in an infuser cup or teapot and cover with freshly boiled filtered water and allow to steep ten minutes.
+Put elder flowers in an infuser cup or teapot and cover with freshly boiled filtered water and allow to steep for ten minutes.
 (Here’s why you should always filter drinking water.)

-For more info and a more detailed recipe, check out this post about elderflower tea.
+For more info and a more detailed recipe, check out this post about elderflower tea, one of many delicious wild teas you can forage.

-One of the things elderflower is famous for is as a flavoring for drinks and desserts, especially for cakes.
-Elderflower got new purchase on the public consciousness in 2018 when Meghan Markle and Prince Harry chose it to flavor their wedding cake.
-You can try this popular flavoring by adding elderflower syrup to frosting or cake batter for special occasions.
+One of the uses elderflower is famous for is as a flavoring for drinks and desserts, especially for cakes.
+It got new purchase on the public consciousness in 2018 when Meghan Markle and Prince Harry chose it to flavor their wedding cake.
+You can try this popular flavoring by adding elder flower syrup to frosting or cake batter for special occasions.

 Elderflower syrup is also a lovely addition to frozen desserts like sorbet, popsicles, and ice cream.
-(Recipes for all of these in my book!)
+(Find recipes for all of these in my book!)

 If you’re a jam-maker, elderflower cordial (either home-made or purchased) can add an exciting flavor to jams of many flavors.
 You can also use fresh elderflowers along with the fruit you’re using.
 Jamie Oliver gives instructions for both options in this elderflower gooseberry jam recipe.